kivy/kivy/doc/sources/tutorials/firstwidget.rst

     * Or we set up the button only once, initially, in our app class and when it's pressed we clear the widget.

-For our simple example, that doesn't really matter at all.
-For larger applications you should give some thought to who does what in your code.
+For our simple example, it doesn't really matter that much.
+For larger applications you should give some thought to who does what in your app.
 We'll go with the second option here so that you see how you can build up your application's widget tree in your app class's :meth:`~kivy.app.App.build` method.
 We'll also change to the HSV color space (see preceding note):